 Software used in safety-critical systems--such as automotive, avionics, and healthcare applications, where failures could result in serious harm or loss of life--must perform as prescribed.
 How can software developers and programmers offer assurance that the system will perform as needed and with what level of confidence?
 In the first post in this series, I introduced the concept of the assurance case as a means to justify safety, security, or reliability claims by relating evidence to the claim via an argument.
 In this post I will discuss Baconian probability and eliminative induction, which are concepts we use to explore properties of confidence that the assurance case adequately justifies its claim about the subject system.

-As part of our mission to advance the practice of software engineering and cybersecurity through research and technology transition, our work focuses on ensuring the development and operation of software-reliant Department of Defense (DoD) systems with predictable and improved quality, schedule, and cost.
-To achieve this mission, the SEI conducts research and development (R&D) activities involving the DoD, federal agencies, industry, and academia.
-As we look back on 2012, this blog posting highlights our many R&D accomplishments.
+As part of our mission to advance the practice of software engineering and cybersecurity through research and technology transition, our work focuses on ensuring that software-reliant systems are developed and operated with predictable and improved quality, schedule, and cost.
+To achieve this mission, the SEI conducts research and development activities involving the Department of Defense (DoD), federal agencies, industry, and academia.
+As we look back on 2013, this blog posting highlights our many R&D accomplishments during the past year.